Reserve requirement: Required reserves

-Under the International Banking Act of 1978, the same reserve ratios apply to branches of foreign banks operating in the United States.

 China

 The People's Bank of China uses changes in the reserve requirement as an inflation-fighting tool, and raised the reserve requirement ten times in 2007 and eleven times since the beginning of 2010.

+India

+The Reserve Bank of India uses changes in the CRR as a liquidity management tool, hiked it alongside SLR to navigate the 2008 financial crisis.
+RBI introduced and withdrew Incremental - Cash reserve ratio I-CRR over and above CRR for managing liquidity.

 Countries and districts without reserve requirements

 Canada, the UK, New Zealand, Australia, Sweden and Hong Kong have no reserve requirements.

 This does not mean that banks can—even in theory—create money without limit.
 On the contrary, banks are constrained by capital requirements, which are arguably more important than reserve requirements even in countries that have reserve requirements.

 A commercial bank's overnight reserves are not permitted to become negative.
 The central bank will step in to lend a bank funds if necessary so that this does not happen.
 Historically, a central bank might have run out of reserves to lend to banks with liquidity problems and so had to suspend redemptions, but this can no longer happen to modern central banks because of the end of the gold standard worldwide, which means that all nations use a fiat currency.

 A zero reserve requirement cannot be explained by a theory that holds that monetary policy works by varying the quantity of money using the reserve requirement.

 Even in the United States, which retained formal reserve requirements until 2020, the notion of controlling the money supply by targeting the quantity of base money fell out of favor many years ago, and now the pragmatic explanation of monetary policy refers to targeting the interest rate to control the broad money supply.
 (See also Regulation D (FRB).)